 To book your day with WBFC, please contact the Ellensburg proshop directly.

-WBFC celebrates two decades of fly fishing for Smallmouth Bass in the Lower Yakima in the year 2019.
+WBFC celebrates over two decades of fly fishing for Smallmouth Bass in the Lower Yakima River.
+The eldest Central Washington Fly Fishing Outfitter to do so.